 Watch your head

-If you haven’t washed your horse’s legs for some time, it would be worth doing this a few days before the show to ensure that the hair is clean.
+If you haven’t washed your horse’s legs for some time, it would be worth doing this a few days before the trim to ensure the hair is clean.

 You can use a dandy brush on really muddy legs, but in most cases, a body brush is ideal for working through the hair in preparation for clipping.

-Rest your clippers on your horse’s shoulder before running them in your hand down his leg.
-This is so that he can feel the vibration before you attempt to clip his leg and allows you to gauge his response.
+Rest your clippers on your horse’s shoulder before running them in your hand down their leg.
+This is so that they can feel the vibration before you attempt to clip the leg and allows you to gauge their response.

-If he stays calm and isn’t bothered by the noise or vibration, you can start to clip the lower leg.
+If the horse stays calm and isn’t bothered by the noise or vibration, you can start to clip the lower leg.

 Always run the clippers down the leg and in the same direction as the hair growth.
 This ensures you don’t make your horse’s legs bald.